Renormalization fixed point of the KPZ universality class: Variational formulation

-The process of randomly evolving functions can be thought of as a high dimensional analogue of Brownian motion (with state space Brownian motions!), and the $T_{t_{i},t_{i+1}}$ as analogous to the independent increments.
+The process of randomly evolving functions can be thought of as a high dimensional analogue of Brownian motion (with function-valued state space), and the $T_{t_{i},t_{i+1}}$ as analogous to the independent increments.